EPC Changes – April 2018

 As it currently stands each property to rent or for sale across the UK is required to have an Energy Performance Certificate (EPC) that outlines its energy performance.
 Landlords are legally required to obtain an EPC of their rental property every 10 years, whether it is let or unlet.
 If a landlords decides to voluntarily gain a new EPC for a property within the 10 year period and then this new EPC will become the current one for the property, replacing the earlier one.
 The EPC shows the Energy Efficiency Rating of the property in bands A-G; A being the most energy efficient and G being the least.
 At present, there is no minimum energy efficiency requirement.

-From April 2018, there are some notable changes being made to the minimum (EPC) rating requirements for rental properties in the United Kingdom.
+From April 2018, there have been some notable changes made to the minimum (EPC) rating requirements for rental properties in the United Kingdom.
 The new law requires that every rental property with a new tenancy or an existing tenancy that is being renewed or extended from April must have an energy efficiency rating of at least E or above.

 Any property with a rating of F or G will be deemed unfit for rental and appropriate measures will need to be taken to improve the energy rating to the minimum E rating.